windows-admins/winadmins-website-hugo/content/rules.md

 ---
-title: "WinAdmins Community Rules"
+Title: "WinAdmins Community Rules"
-date: 2021-01-26T08:42:36-05:00
-draft: false
-desciption: "We don't have many rules, but here are a few to ensure our community is helpful and welcoming for everyone."
+Desciption: "We don't have many rules, but here are a few to ensure our community is helpful and welcoming for everyone."
 ---

 We don't have many rules, but here are a few to ensure our community is helpful and welcoming for everyone.